dingM-GZh/Hello-Stickman-UI/README.md

 Clone the repository, and that will be fine.

 ## Playing The Game
-The final build is in the foler `Final Build`.
+The final build is in the folder `Final Build`.
 Simply click on the `Hello Stickman UI.exe` file, and the game will load.